interledger/rfcs/0029-stream/0029-stream.md

 Asset details exposed by this frame MUST not change during the lifetime of a Connection.

-Endpoints that wish to discover the other endpoint's asset details MAY send a `ConnectionAssetDetails` frame containing its own asset details.
-The other endpoint MUST respond to this frame with a new `ConnectionAssetDetails` frame containing its own asset details.

 ### 4.4.
 Streams

 Once a connection is established, either endpoint can create streams to send money or data.